eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

      provide it as an alternative.

-6. The allocator type should not change the underlying container type, e.g. the allocator should not provided as template argument, otherwise it becomes impossible to reuse defined structures in a non shared memory context.
+6. The allocator type should not change the underlying container type, e.g. the allocator should not be provided as template argument, otherwise it becomes impossible to reuse defined structures in a non shared memory context.
 This is for instance required when a user would like to store some received data locally in a cache for later use.